Los Herreras: History

+Geography

+Los Herreras is at 281 meters above sea level and is located in the east-central part of the state.

 Climate

 The climate is an arid dry steppe, with very high temperatures in the summer and very little rainfall.
 The average annual temperature is 24°C and average annual precipitation is 500 mm.
 May and September are the rainiest months.
 Predominant winds are from the east.

 Population

-According to the 1990 federal census, the municipality had a population of 3,363 -a density of 7.68/km².
+According to the 1990 federal census, the municipality had a population of 3,363 — a density of 7.68/km2.
 69.91% of the population lived in the municipal seat.
 The census total showed that 1,705 inhabitants were male and 1,658 female.

 The 2000 federal census showed a population decline compared to the previous count, with a total of 2,795 inhabitants, of which 50.8% were male and 49.2% female.